slamora/brackets-wiki/Extension-Dependencies.md

 > **resolved** (pf) I think we should still let authors explicitly set a max if they want to -- if a dev _wants_ to be conscientious, we might as well accept their input.

-> (kd) I agree with you in theory.
-There's no harm in accepting a max value if the author sets it.
-That said, it seems less likely (though possible) that an
+> (kd) True, there's no harm in accepting what the developer says.
+We'll want to be clear in docs how/when to set that value.

 Here's an example to show the idea: